Support Organisations: London

 Up to date information on immigration law.
 Good site for general briefing but do not advise on individual cases.
 Provide search engine for finding local immigration legal advisors.

-ASAN share advice about legal rights to food and shelter for asylum seekers, refused asylum seekers and forced migrants.
+A national network, ASAP shares advice about legal rights to food and shelter for asylum seekers, refused asylum seekers and forced migrants.
+Free legal representation at the Asylum Support Tribunal.

 Getting a bank account

 Getting a bank account with a residence permit or leave to remain can be challenging but it’s a struggle to do anything without one.
-There are a few banks trying to make it easier for refugees – HSBC and online banks Monese and Monzo.
-Take a look at this article: https://sonacircle.com/financial-inclusion-for-refugees/?mc_cid=240c16e571&mc_eid=28e6f4164c
+There are a few banks trying to make it easier for refugees – such as HSBC and online banks Monese and Monzo.

 Hope for the Young

-Hope for the Young provide financial and mentoring support to alleviate hardship amongst young refugees and asylum seekers
+Hope for the Young provide financial, educational and mentoring support to alleviate hardship amongst young refugees and asylum seekers

-Resources to support English language learners,Toolkit, guidance and talking points for helping others practise their English:
+Resources aimed at volunteers to support English language learners,toolkit,guidance and talking points to help people practise their English.

 Helps 15-25 year old asylum seekers and refugees access education, provides mentoring, educational support, training and access to higher education